 A qualifying parent or ancestor of your parent may be any one of the following.

-- Your parent, or your parent's ancestor.
-Your parent's ancestor is your grandparent, great grandparent, great grandparent, etc. - If married filing a joint return, your spouse's parent or an ancestor of your spouse's parent.
+- ∉ If married filing a joint return, your spouse's parent or an ancestor of your spouse's parent.

 You may claim this exemption if all of the following apply.